nyc-crh/site/content/gallery/we-demand.md

 - Harlem
 - teacher quality
 questions:
-- What kind of education are the student protesters hoping to receive?
+- What kind of education were the student protesters hoping to receive?
 What passages in the text show you what the students imagined education should be like?
 - What passages in the text show criticisms of what education - in elementary, high school, or college - had been like for students?
-What are the student protesters’ criticisms?
+What were the student protesters’ criticisms?
-- Who do the student protesters think should make decisions about what happens at City College?
+- Who did the student protesters think should make decisions about what happens at City College?
 Do you agree or disagree with their ideas?
 ---

 Student protesters at City College (CCNY) explained why they organized a strike on their campus and what changes they wanted to achieve.